Call for speakers

 We lead by example when it comes to creating an inclusive event.
 That means showcasing role models across genders, ethnicities, races, abilities, and backgrounds.
 Our speakers are seen as leaders in the community, and we recognise the impact they have through their stories and work.

-• At least 60% of our speakers are women, gender-diverse, or non-binary.
+• At least 60% of our speakers to be women, gender-diverse, or non-binary.

-• At least 50% are from ethnic and racial minorities, with a focus on intersectionality.
+• At least 50% from ethnic and racial minorities, with a focus on intersectionality.

-• We include speakers from a wide range of age groups, to inspire techies across generations.
+• Representation from a wide range of age groups, inspiring techies across generations.

-• We select talks aimed at both individual contributors and those in leadership or management.
+• Talks aimed at both individual contributors and those in leadership or management.

-• Our lineup reflects the diversity of Aotearoa’s tech sector — from startups and scale-ups to enterprise tech, consultancies, and the public sector.
+• A lineup that reflects the diversity of Aotearoa’s tech sector — from startups and scale-ups to enterprise tech, consultancies, and the public sector.

 Get help with your talk submission